Thick-cut French Toast with Maple-Ginger Pink Grapefruit

 - 2 tablespoons slivered almonds Add to list

-- 1 tablespoon minced crystallized ginger (you may substitute 1 teaspoon of freshly grated ginger) Add to list
+- 1 tablespoon minced crystallized ginger (or substitute 1 teaspoon freshly grated ginger) Add to list

 - 1/4 cup maple syrup, divided Add to list

 - 2 tablespoons milk Add to list

 - 8 (3/4-inch-thick) slices Challah or country-style bread Add to list

 With a zester or microplane, remove zest from grapefruit.
 Cut a small slice off each end of grapefruit and stand it upright on a cutting surface.
 With a knife, remove the peel in strips, maintaining the curved shape.
 Holding the grapefruit in one hand, cut out the segments of fruit between the membranes.
 Hold your hand over a bowl to catch any juices.
 When you are done, squeeze remaining juices from the membrane into the bowl; reserve.

 In a small sauté pan, melt 1 tablespoon butter over medium heat.
 Add almonds, ginger, 3 tablespoons maple syrup and reserved juice.
 Bring to a simmer and cook until the consistency of light syrup, 1 to 2 minutes.
 Remove from heat and allow to cool slightly.
 Toss in grapefruit sections.
 Stir very gently to coat the sections; set aside.

 Beat eggs with milk, remaining 1 tablespoon syrup and add 1 teaspoon grapefruit zest.
 Heat a large sauté pan over medium heat and melt remaining 2 tablespoons butter.
 Dip 3 or 4 slices of bread into the egg batter and cook until golden brown on both sides.
 Remove to a heated platter or keep warm in a low oven.
 Dip remaining slices in egg batter and cook as above.